RLPrice/Bryn-Meadows-Golf-Society-Blue-Bash/readme.md

 6. Open your chosen IDE (e.g., VSCode, Atom, Komodo).
 7. Navigate to the directory where you extracted the repository.
 8. You now have the entire project available offline on your machine.

+### **Credits**

+### **Media**

+- Background Images from www.pexels.com
+- Icons from www.fontawesome.com
+- logo was created by myself
+- Font styles from www.fonts/google.com

+### **Code**

+- Grid layout was from www.getcootstrap.com
+- Code was created by myself with research from www.youtube.com, www.codeinstitute.net and other internet based resources.

+### **Acknowledgements**

+I want to express my gratitude to my mentor, Ronan McClelland, for his unwavering guidance, moral support, inspiration, invaluable advice, and wonderful sense of humor.

+-
+-